Frequently Asked Questions

 How do I enable or disable investor contact?

-Investor contact (allowing approved investors to send you intro requests) becomes available once your deck has cleared all four lens thresholds and Lens 5 (Investor Feed) unlocks.
+Investor contact (allowing approved investors to send you intro requests) becomes available once your deck has cleared the current visibility requirements and any deal-breaker blockers have been resolved.
 The thresholds are stage-calibrated — your report and dashboard show exactly where each lens stands and what score is needed.
 Once eligible, a contact toggle appears on your dashboard and report.
 Flip it on and matched investors can reach out directly.

 Your settings carry forward automatically on every new analysis run — you set it once and it sticks.